swaptacular/swpt_login/README.md

 # Set this to an URL that tells more about your site.
 ABOUT_URL=https://example.com/about

+# Optional URL for users to go to, to recover their wrongfully
+# suspended accounts.
+This is not needed if no user accounts have
+# ever been suspended.
+SUSPENDED_ACCOUNT_HELP_URL=https://example.com/help

 # Optional URL for a custom CSS style-sheet.
 STYLE_URL=